Finale (The Office): Writing and filming

 "Finale" was written by series developer and showrunner Greg Daniels, making it his second writing credit for the year, after the season debut "New Guys", and his 12th writing credit overall.
 It was directed by Ken Kwapis, who had originally directed the series' pilot episode.
 Daniels joked that Kwapis was "the country vet who birthed this puppy" and had come "back to put it down".
 Prior to directing "Finale", he also directed the fifth season episode "Company Picnic".
-The initial idea for the finale was thought of by Daniels during production of the third season, described as "a reunion show", in the fashion of the post-competition cast rehashes familiar from reality shows like Survivor".
+The initial idea for the finale was thought of by Daniels during production of the third season, described as "a reunion show", in the fashion of the reality show cast discussions common on reality shows like Survivor.
 Daniels, at one point, approached Jeff Probst, the host of Survivor, to appear in the finale as a moderator for the fictional reunion, although he declined.
 The initial table read for the episode took place on March 4, 2013.
 Filming commenced on March 6.
 According to Jenna Fischer, the episode took nine days to film, with the cast devoting 12 hours a day to the episode.
 The finale was described as "ambitious", featuring multiple location shoots, including one in an AT&T Office Building, which stood in for the Scranton Cultural Center.
 Filming for the episode and series as a whole came to an end on March 16, 2013.
-Wilson later tweeted a picture of the empty set after all filming had been finished.
+Wilson later tweeted a picture of the empty set after filming had completed.

 Originally, the episode was supposed to be the 23rd and 24th episodes of the season, which would have meant that the series aired exactly 200 episodes.
 However, the series' penultimate episode was elongated into 2 separate episodes, resulting in "Finale" being the 24th and 25th episodes of the season.
 This meant that the last part of "Finale" is the series' 201st episode.
-Once filming finished Daniels, in an interview with TVLine, expressed his hope to expand the episode, stating, "I was very excited with the footage we got ...
+Once filming finished, Daniels, in an interview with TVLine, expressed his hope to expand the episode, stating, "I was very excited with the footage we got ...
 It's very big.
 I'm going to beg NBC to super-size it or extend it."
 Daniels later commented that when the editors cut together the first act, it was 23 minutes long; this is much longer than a normal first act for an hour long episode of television.
 In response, OfficeTally—the largest fan site for the series—started an online petition to supersize the finale, similar to the petition to expand the second-season finale, "Casino Night".
 By May 2, the petition had received over 20,000 signatures.
 On May 7, it was announced that NBC had extended the episode by 15 minutes, meaning that the episode would air in a 75-minute time slot.
 The episode is approximately 52 minutes in length.